ResearchObject/ro2019/submitting.md

 >
 > The Zenodo research object is submitted for review in [EasyChair](https://easychair.org/conferences/?conf=ro2019) or [GitHub](https://github.com/ResearchObject/ro2019/issues/new/choose)
 >
-> Upon acceptance, the RO2019 proceedings link to Green Open Access preprints/ROs in Zenodo, and DOI to papers accepted for the IEEE eScience proceedings.
+> Upon acceptance, the RO2019 proceedings will link to Green Open Access preprints/ROs in Zenodo, and DOI to papers accepted for the IEEE eScience proceedings.

 * Table of Contents
 {:toc}